carlw0194/youtube_comment_analysis/Desktop/youtube app/software requirements.md

    - Backend calls the YouTube Data API to fetch comments.
    - Implements retry mechanisms and error notifications if the API fails.
 3. **Processing:**
-   - Comments are stored in PostgreSQL and queued for NLP processing via Celery.
+   - Comments are stored in MySQL main database and queued for NLP processing via Celery.
    - NLP service analyzes sentiment and extracts topics.
 4. **Output:**
    - Processed insights are sent back to the frontend for visualization.